rnapier/cocoaphony-blog/source/_posts/2014-08-17-functional-wish-fulfillment.markdown

 series.
 If you leave them a little befuddled, then this series will get to the same place, just a bit more gently.

 Until then, stop mutating.
-Just evolve.
+Evolve.